zdelrosario/data-science-curriculum/exercises/e-windows-wsl.md

 4. Restart your computer

-5. Open PowerSHell with admin privileges
+5. Open PowerShell with admin privileges

 ## Linux distribution setup
 <!-- ------------------------- -->

-Now that you've installed WSL, you need to populate WSL with a specific Linux distribution.
+Now that you've enabled WSL, you need to populate WSL with a specific Linux distribution.
 The following link will install Ubuntu (a particular flavor of Linux) in your WSL.

 - [Download Ubuntu 20.04](https://aka.ms/wslubuntu2004)